Yeamy/SQLDataSet/README.md

     public String count;     // ignore this field

-    public FruitType type;   // the name of the column is the same as the field }
+    public FruitType type;   // the name of the column is the same as the field

+    @DsExtra
+    public Skin skin;        // this field is extra instance }
 ```